ase1997/Can-Transformation/README.md

 ## Running Code
   - open a terminal
-  - git clone to a workspace
+  - 'git clone' to a workspace
   - cd to that workspace and catkin_make
   - source devel/setup.bash
   - roslaunch robotics_module1a module1.launch